mikebrady/nqptp/README.md

 ## Installation

 This guide is for recent Linux and FreeBSD systems.
-Native Windows support is experimental and is built with MSYS2 UCRT64 / MinGW-w64.
+Native Windows support is built with MSYS2 UCRT64 / MinGW-w64.

 As usual, you should first ensure everything is up to date.